pbs-assess/adv-r-pbs/exercises/03-vectors.md

 Foundations: Vectors
 ================

+# Quiz

+1. What are the four common types of atomic vectors?
+What are the two rare types?

+> logical, integer, double, and character (two rarer types are complex
+> and raw)

+2. What are attributes?
+How do you get them and set them?

+> let you add additional metadata to an object; set them with attr() or
+> attributes()

+3. How is a list different from an atomic vector?
+How is a matrix different from a data frame?

+> All the elements of an atomic vector must be the same type, not so for
+> lists.
+Similarly, all elements of a matrix must be the same type but a
+> data frame can contain multiple types in different columns.

+4. Can you have a list that is a matrix?
+Can a data frame have a column that is a matrix?

+> Copied from the answers at the end of the chapter: “You can make a
+> “list-array” by assigning dimensions to a list.
+You can make a
+> matrix a column of a data frame with df$x \<- matrix(), or by using
+> I() when creating a new data frame data.frame(x = I(matrix()))."

+5. How do tibbles behave differently from data frames?

+> better printing, stringsAsFactors = FALSE, drop = FALSE as defaults

 ## 3.2 Atomic vectors

 1. How do you create raw and complex scalars?
 (See ?raw and ?complex)